yukoba/nd4j/getstarted.md

 * [Cuda 7](http://docs.nvidia.com/cuda/index.html#axzz3dlfIdQjP)

-## <a id="java">Java</a>
+## <a id="java">Java 7</a>

-Java is the main programming language of ND4J.
-There are about 9 million Java developers worldwide.
-It runs on 3 billion mobile phones and 97 percent of all enterprise desktops, both Windows and OSX.
-Java is used for everything from distributed cloud-based systems with thousands of nodes, to low-memory IoT devices.
+Java is the main interface and networking language of ND4J, because it's used for everything from distributed cloud-based systems with thousands of nodes, to low-memory IoT devices.
 It's a "write once, run anywhere" language.

-### Installing Java

 To test which version of Java you have (and whether you have it at all), type the following into your command line:

 		java -version

-ND4J and DL4J require **Java 7**, so if you have an older or newer version, you will need to reinstall.
+ND4J and DL4J require **Java 7**, so if you have an older or newer version, you need to reinstall.

 If you don't have Java 7 installed on your machine, download the [Java Development Kit (JDK) here](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html).
 The download will vary by operating system.
 For newer Macs, you'll want the file on the first line to mention Mac OS X (the number after *jdk-7u* increments with each update).
 It will look something like this: